ReasonOCamlIndia/reason-ocaml-india.github.io/src/pages/upcoming-meetups.md

 # Upcoming Meetups

-## Joining Nikhil as he writes a card game in OCaml

-We'll be discussing Nikhil Bijapur's Monopoly Deal, a card game.
-We plan to learn how this game was built with OCaml and live-code with him.

-### When?
-Date: July, 21st, 2024. (tentative)
-2:00 PM to 4:00 PM IST

-### Where?
-Online.
-Join us Discord to get the link.

-### Speaker: A. C. Sreedhar Reddy

 ## Writing a Router for the server rendered React components (without Node.js)

 We'll will continue adding a Router with `@opam/routes` and make it work on ghe server too.
 You can find the code repository on Github org You can reach out me on X [@ManasJayanth](https://x.com/ManasJayanth) if you have any